- Style Belle époque Mexicana

 - Check–out Midday.
 Later check-out is subject to availability and a charge of $40.

-- Children Up to two under-12s can share their parents’ room free.
+Children Up to two under-12s can share their parents’ room free.
 Babysitting can be arranged, with a day’s notice.
 There’s a children’s area in the restaurant.
+The extra guest charge for children over 12 or adults is $50.

 - Also Smoking is allowed throughout.